59 Electrically-Powered Aircraft

 Velis Electro is the first certified electrically powered ultralight aircraft.
 It can be charged in about 2 hours and has a flight endurance of 50 minutes.

 Some industry leaders have proclaimed that electric propulsion will be the future of the aerospace industry, possibly even the pinnacle of aviation technology.
 Of course, the first rule of success is to have a vision!
-However, this particular vision is unlikely to be realized in the short term, and not just due to technical reasons.
+However, this vision is unlikely to be realized in the short term, not just because of technical reasons.
 While advancements in battery technology have started to decarbonize ground transportation, electrifying aviation presents far more significant technical, operational, economic, and educational challenges.
-It’s important to recognize these challenges.
-Declaring that they have been overcome is naive and misguided.
+It is important to recognize these challenges; declaring that they have been overcome is naive and misguided.

 Nevertheless, as shown in the image below, ambitious proposals are being fielded by NASA and other organizations to do the needed research and achieve electric propulsion goals for aviation, as they should!
 These goals include replacing piston-prop and turboprop engines with electric motors or using ducted fans driven by electric motors instead of turbofans to power commercial airliners.
 The aviation industry, known for its long innovation cycles, is investing significant time and resources into this promising technology.
 Therefore, while it may not be immediate, the future of electrically powered airliners may not be that far off.
 However, the actual tipping point between jet fuel and electrical energy may not be for at least another 25 years.